Belzzcoding/To-Do-List/README.md

 ```
    python Project-Kelompok-2.py
 ```
-4. Start adding your financial transactions and enjoy the benefits of organized and transparent financial management.
+4. Start adding your task and enjoy all features in this project.

 ## 💻 Technologies Used
 - Python